Skip to main content

 From the New UI, click Copilot in the left nav.

-Step 2: Review the auto-selected sourceβ
+Step 2: Review the auto-selected source

 Review the auto-selected Source Category and adjust it if needed.
-The source category is selected based on Copilotβs assessment of user intent.
+The source category is selected based on Copilot’s assessment of user intent.
 You can also type a source expression in the box.
 In either approach, you are defining the scope of your exploration.
-In this example, we'll select a source for AWS WAF.
-For indexes, type _index=<index name>

-Step 3: Execute a Suggestionβ
+Step 3: Execute a Suggestion

 Click on any of the prebuilt Suggestions prompts to launch your investigation.
 These AI-curated natural language insights are tailored to the specific source you've chosen.

-In this example, we'll click Count the number of log entries by the collector ID
+In this example, we'll click Count the number of log entries by the collector ID.
+This translates the insight to a log query and renders results.

-Ask a questionβ
+Step 4: Ask a question

 In the Ask Something... field, you can manually enter a natural language prompt similar to the prebuilt ones under Suggestions.
 In addition, use autocompletions if appropriate.
-Type a work in the search bar to trigger completions based on the keyword.
+Type a word in the search bar to trigger completions based on the keyword.

 Broad questions may not yield accurate results.
 For best outcomes, frame your queries around a small, well-defined problem.
 If Copilot is unable to translate your prompt into a query, it will display "Failed translation".